 First Pitch Baseline Pitching Machine

-The versatile, lightweight pitching machine is ideal for budget-minded players of baseball and softball.
+The versatile, lightweight pitching machine is ideal for budget-minded players in baseball and softball.
 First Pitch Baseline features adjustable pitching speeds and can convert baseball pitches to 70 mph and ball pitches to 60 mph.

-- These sturdy and easily adjustable steel legs are suitable for both indoor and outdoor use.
+• These sturdy and easily adjustable steel legs are suitable for both indoor and outdoor use.
 Although each segment of the welded steel frame weighs 50 pounds, it is incredibly strong and durable.

 The hat is quite strong despite its lightweight nature.
 This pitching machine is also one of the best because it works with many types of balls.
 Baseballs or softballs can be loaded in First Pitch Baseline with dimples or leather.
-There are softballs that measure 11″ and 12″ that is suitable for slow pitch.
+There are softballs that measure 11″ and 12″ that are suitable for slow pitch.

 Louisville Slugger Black Flame Pitching Machine

 Such pitching machines are available only from Louisville Slugger.
 The Black Flame mechanical pitching machine from Louisville Slugger can pitch both baseballs and softballs.
 Furthermore, it is portable and effectively reproduces realistic pitching conditions.
-This machine works well with a wide variety of balls, from plastics to dimpled, softballs to practice hardballs.
+This machine works well with a wide variety of balls, from plastics to dimpled softballs to practice hardballs.

 If you are trying to increase your speed slowly with plastic balls or dimple balls, this pitching machine will greatly help your game.
-By switching interchangeable components you can quickly change the pitch type during a practice session.
+By switching interchangeable components, you can quickly change the pitch type during a practice session.
 A generous price tag and extensive features make this one of the best pitching machines.
 The name truly reflects its meaning.

 HEATER SPORTS Deuce 75 MPH Two Wheel Baseball Pitching Machine